venky343/MovieTrailerWebsite/README.md

 ##Complications
 Feel free to add more movies to the ```entertainment_center.py``` script.

-One complication you would get is when you try to show up a movie poster use imdb website posters as they do not have any permissions to use them for educational purposes.
+One complication you would get is when you try to show up a movie poster use imdb website posters as they do not have any permissions and been used for educational purposes.
-    Using wikipedia posters might not load up the posters in the website as they have got permissions to restrict from third-part usage.
+    Using wikipedia posters might not load up the posters in the website as they have got permissions to restrict from third-party usage.

 ##Credits
 Thanks to Udacity for lending us use their python script ```fresh_tomatoes.py```